-The proof of registration certificate is valid for a maximum period of three years.
+The certificate of registry is valid for a maximum period of three years.
 Applications for a renewal for one, two or three years can be sent to the SMNO.
 The relevant forms may be downloaded from the SMNO's website.
 The necessary documentary evidence must be submitted.

 Vessels with an expired certificate of registry are no longer entitled to fly the Swiss flag at sea.
-The period of validity cannot be interrupted, even if the craft is not used or stored ashore.
+The period of validity cannot be interrupted, even if the craft is not used and e.g. stored ashore.